docker/compose/docs/django.md

 We can now start a Django project using `docker-compose run`:

-    $ docker-compose run web django-admin.py startproject docker-composeexample .
+    $ docker-compose run web django-admin.py startproject composeexample .

 First, Compose will build an image for the `web` service using the `Dockerfile`.
-It will then run `django-admin.py startproject docker-composeexample .` inside a container using that image.
+It will then run `django-admin.py startproject composeexample .` inside a container using that image.

 This will generate a Django app inside the current directory:

     $ ls
-    Dockerfile       docker-compose.yml          docker-composeexample       manage.py        requirements.txt
+    Dockerfile       docker-compose.yml          composeexample       manage.py        requirements.txt

 First thing we need to do is set up the database connection.
-Replace the `DATABASES = ...` definition in `docker-composeexample/settings.py` to read:
+Replace the `DATABASES = ...` definition in `composeexample/settings.py` to read:

     DATABASES = {
         'default': {